philfrei/SiVi/README.md

 **SIVI** is a Java-based GUI built to assist in the creation of textures that rely on the mixing of 2D [gradient noise]([https://en.wikipedia.org/wiki/Gradient_noise).
 With SIVI, one can directly view the results of mixing variously scaled and manipulated *channels* of gradient noise data.
 Additional capabilities include the exporting of graphics and animated gifs.
 The values exposed by the GUI can be used when writing procedural code.
 A code template, with notes for use, is included below.

-The inspiration for SIVI came from reading Stefan Gustafsen's 2005 article [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf).
-I strongly recommend Gustafsen's article to anyone wanting a clear explanation of the theory and for his implementation of Ken Perlin's* Simplex Noise.
+The inspiration for making SIVI came from reading Stefan Gustafsen's 2005 article [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf).
+I strongly recommend Gustafsen's article to anyone wanting a clear explanation of the theory and for his implementation of Ken Perlin's *Simplex Noise*.
 However, the article said little about how to *use* this technique.
-SIVI was written to both help learn how to code gradient-noise-based textures, and to facilitate experiments with texture design.
+SIVI was written to both help learn how to code gradient-noise based textures, and to facilitate experimenting with texture design.

-SIVI uses [OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) as its default procedural noise algorithm.
+SIVI uses [OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) as its default.
 SIVI has been set up to easily incorporate additional noise generating libraries, making it possible to compare different types of gradient noise.
-Gustafsen's implementation of *SimplexNoise* is included and can be selected for comparison purposes, though it's status is unclear due to patent considerations.
+Gustafsen's implementation of *SimplexNoise* is included and can be selected for comparison purposes.

 ## Compiling and Running SIVI